-This post lists top things to do in Boston, Massachusetts in October 2022, as well as things to do at night, free activities and family-friendly events.
+This post lists the top things to do in Boston, Massachusetts, in October 2025, as well as things to do at night, free activities, and family-friendly events.

 TOP 10 THINGS TO DO IN OCTOBER